bigmadkev/bigmadkev.github.io/content/blog/streamdeck-powershell-virtual-desktops-productivity/index.md

     Author              = 'Kevin McCabe'
     CompanyName         = 'Red Giraffes'
-    Description         = 'Your module description should be succinct' FunctionsToExport   = '{Write-HelloWorld}' # This will export all functions as commandlets }
+    Description         = 'Your module description should be succinct' FunctionsToExport   = '*' # This will export all functions as commandlets }

 #Create Module Manifest